What's the timetable?

 top

-Marine turbines depend upon the current and slack tide means that
+Marine turbines depend upon the current and slack tide means that generation will

-and bathymetry surveys suggest that minor flows are always present.
-Nevertheless,
+suggest that minor flows are always present.
+Nevertheless, for the 15 hours a day

-for the 15 hours a day when there are tidal flows we can accurately predict the
+when there are tidal flows we can accurately predict the total output and sell that

-total output and sell that output effectively to complement other power sources.
+output effectively to complement other power sources.
+Currents range up to 2.5 metres

-Currents range up to 2.5 metres per second (5 knots or 9 kph) and electricity generation
+per second (5 knots or 9 kph) and electricity generation should begin from about

-should begin from about 0.7 metres per second of tidal flow.
+0.7 metres per second of tidal flow.

-Electricity systems manage major fluctuations in demand through the day and
+Electricity systems manage major fluctuations in demand through the day and seasons.

 top

-Further detailed work will determine the exact positioning of the
+Further detailed work will determine the exact positioning of the turbines.
+They

-The turbines will be arranged in groups or arrays for technical reasons.
+will be arranged in groups or arrays for technical reasons.

 The turbines need to be apart from one another, and the groups well separated, to